Join us for our Weekly Meditation at the library!

 Dh.
 Candradasa is an ordained member of the Triratna Buddhist Order, and teaches at the Portsmouth Buddhist Center, located on Pleasant Street, offers introductory and regular meditation and Buddhism classes by donation.
 As ordained members of the Triratna Buddhist Order, teachers from the center, including Dh.
-Suddhayu, Dh.
-Candradasa, and Dh.
-Rijupatha have been practicing and teaching meditation for decades.
+Candradasa and Dh.
+Shraddhavani have been practicing and teaching meditation for decades.
 They will teach two ancient practices: the mindfulness of breathing, and the cultivation of loving-kindness.
 Both practices are utilized to develop concentration, tranquility and positive emotion.

 Cathy Okhuysen will lead contemporary and traditional chants from different traditions as a way to center and focus before and during meditation.
 Cathy has offered contemplative singing in a variety of public spaces, sacred places and retreats settings.